walshbr/walshbr.github.io/pages/pedagogy.md

 order: 3
 ---

-In addition to the specific courses and initiatives below, I've written a number of posts here on the blog about my approach to pedagogy:
+In addition to the specific courses and initiatives below, I've written a number of posts [({{ site.categories['pedagogy'] | size }})](/categories/pedagogy/) here on the blog about my approach to pedagogy.
+Here are the most recent 10:

-{% for post in site.categories['pedagogy'] %}
+{% for post in site.categories['pedagogy'] limit:10 %}
 * <a href="{{ post.url }}">{{ post.title }}</a>{% endfor %}

 <div class="divider"></div>

+I have also taught a range of courses and programs, for credit or otherwise.
+Descriptions, syllabi, and curricula can be found below.

 ## University of Virginia as Library Staff